nodiscc/xsrv/roles/common/README.md

 See [defaults/main.yml](defaults/main.yml) for all configuration variables

-**Sending e-mail** requires an external SMTP server (see `*msmtp*` configuration variables).
-If you don't already have one you can use a free transactional e-mail service such as [Mailjet](https://www.mailjet.com/) (requires public DNS A and TXT records for the host), or [use a Gmail account](https://caupo.ee/blog/2020/07/05/how-to-install-msmtp-to-debian-10-for-sending-emails-with-gmail/) (requires enabling 2FA and less-secure app access).
+**Sending e-mail** requires an external SMTP server (see `*msmtp*` configuration variables) and is disabled by default.
+If you don't have a SMTP server, you can use a free transactional e-mail service such as [Mailjet](https://www.mailjet.com/) (requires public DNS A and TXT records for the host), or a [Gmail](https://caupo.ee/blog/2020/07/05/how-to-install-msmtp-to-debian-10-for-sending-emails-with-gmail/) (requires enabling 2FA and less-secure app access) or other e-mail account.

 ## Usage